xorbitsai/inference/doc/source/development/xinference_internals.rst

 - `client/ <https://github.com/xorbitsai/inference/tree/main/xinference/client>`_: This is the client of Xinference.

-  - `oscar/ <https://github.com/xorbitsai/inference/tree/main/xinference/client/oscar>`_ defines the Actor Client which acts as a client interface for interacting with models deployed in a server environment.
-It includes functionalities to register/unregister models, launch/terminate models, and interact with different types of models.
+  - `oscar/ <https://github.com/xorbitsai/inference/tree/main/xinference/client/oscar>`_ defines the Actor Client which acts as a client interface for interacting with models deployed in a Xinference cluster.
-    This part heavily utilizes ``asyncio`` for asynchronous operations.
-See `Concurrency`_ for more information.

   - `restful/ <https://github.com/xorbitsai/inference/tree/main/xinference/client/restful>`_ implements a RESTful client for interacting with a Xinference service.